MathiasWeitz/pcell/README.md

 The computing time increases quadratically with the parameters r and s.
 However, r is the decisive parameter for the runtime.

 The program uses threads, so it should be fast for small parameters r.
 With parameter p equal to 2 or 3, linear regression cannot be performed, so the program becomes much slower.

+Unlike Kuwahara, all average values are calculated within a radius specified by s.
+This prevents the box-shaped artifacts of the classic Kuwahara filter.\
+However, this process is very memory-intensive.
+Therefore, you should first test whether your memory is sufficient.